HyperLemonStudios/hgd-unity-template/README.md

-# unity-example-hyper
+# HGD Unity Template
-An example HyperGamesDev project setup
+A template for HyperGamesDev projects setup